hbctraining/reproducibility-tools/lessons/09_branches.md

   <img src="../img/9.GHD_branch_on_GitHub.png" width="800">
 </p>

+**Note: If you already published your branch to GitHub.com and then make additional changes, you'll still have to Push your new changes to GitHub to sync your remote repository and create a pull request**

 ## Merging branches

 Once you're done making changes to your new branch, and you've decided you want to keep these changes and incorporate them into your `main` repo, you will want to **merge** branches back together.
 This will keep your repository organized so you don't end up with lots of different branches with lots of different versions.
 To do this, we'll be making a **pull** request from `main`.
 But before we do that, there's something important to consider:

-### What if I don't to keep all the changes I made?
+### What if I don't want to merge all the changes I made?

 Sometimes, you might find that there are some changes you want to incorporate from your new branch, but other changes you want to leave behind.
 This is called **Cherry-Picking**.
 When we were exploring options for commits in the previous lesson, this was one of the options we saw in the drop down menu for commits in the `History` tab. **We're going to keep all of our changes, but for demonstration purposes let's show you how to cherry-pick in case you want to in the future:**